The LCS (or League of Legends Championship Series) is a major LoL esports competition in North America.

 And considering how popular the league is across the globe, this made TSM one of the most recognizable esports organizations in the world.

 In the early days, TSM’s only rivals were Counter Logic Gaming (CLG) and Cloud9 (C9), as both had two LCS titles to their name.
-However, Team Liquid has made a solid claim to the LCS throne by winning three LCS trophies in a row.
+However, Team Liquid has made a solid claim to the LCS throne by winning four LCS trophies in a row.

 Team Liquid’s recipe for success was simple, as it allowed its core players to grow as a team, rather than importing new talent every year.
 When they tried to bring in top players from Europe, visa issues hurt their plans and sent the team crashing.